 Registration is the process where you select or are enrolled in the course or courses required to complete your program of study at Lethbridge College.

-Acceptance of the Offer of Admission authorizes Lethbridge College to make course selections on your behalf.
-Admission is considered confirmed when Lethbridge College receives your signed response to the Offer of Admissions along with the required tuition fee deposit of \$300 CAD or a written confirmation of sponsorship from a sponsoring agency.
+Admission is considered confirmed when Lethbridge College receives your signed response to the Offer of Admissions along with the required tuition fee deposit of \$300.00 or a written confirmation of sponsorship from a sponsoring agency.
 All fees associated with this acceptance and resulting course or program registrations become the responsibility of the student and/or sponsoring agent as of the acceptance date.